 How does Quantic define Plagiarism?

 Quantic defines plagiarism as: “Knowingly representing the work of others as one’s own, engaging in any acts of plagiarism, or referencing the works of others without appropriate citation.”
 Plagiarism can include both:

 - A misuse or lack of use of proper citations for works referenced; and

 - Submitting the work of someone else as your own

 This means that all submitted must be in your own words, though properly-cited quotations and graphics are admissible when used to illustrate points that have been made.
+While the use of AI tools like ChatGPT is allowed, students are responsible for any plagiarism detected in their submitted work.
 If you're still unsure about what constitutes plagiarism, check out this two-minute explainer.

 What are the consequences of plagiarism?